k3ntako/2do/README.md

 ### Frontend

-1. In the root directory of this project, create a file with the name `.env.local`.
+1. In your command-line interface go to the `client` directory within the project.
+2. Create a file with the name `.env.local`.
    - Add the API key for mock server.
 It should look like:
    ```
    REACT_APP_API_KEY=XXXX_API_KEY_HERE
    ```
-2. In Terminal, go to the `client` directory within the project.
 3. Install dependencies:
    ```
    npm i